 In the summer of 2014 Professors William Turpin (Swarthmore College, Classics) and Bruce Venarde (University of Pittsburgh, History) offered a second free online Latin translation course, meeting as a Google Hangout.
 The class will meet once a week starting on Monday, June 2nd, from 8-9:15/9:30 PM Eastern Time and continued to the end of August.
 We translated and discussed Jerome's "Life of Malchus" and the anonymous "Voyage of St. Brendan."
 Both texts are interesting in themselves (at times they are downright exciting), and they are important documents in the history of Medieval monasticism.

-Here is the original description:
+Here is more of the original description:

 The course is intended for students who have completed a year or so of classical Latin at the college level, or the equivalent in high school.
-It should also be suitable for those whose Latin may be a little rusty, or for those particularly interested in medieval Latin.
+It should also be suitable for those whose Latin may be a little rusty, or for more accomplished Latinists with an interest in medieval Latin.

 To participate or to receive updates on the course it will necessary to have a Google account, and to join the Google Plus "Community" called "Medieval Latin (Summer 2014) Malchus and Brendan."